bondress/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner contains a script that changes the owner of the file /tmp/hello to the user betty.

 4-empty contains a script that creates an empty file called hello.

+5-execute contains a script that adds execute permission to the owner of the file hello (in the working directory).